 - Your friends will be sympathetic and they want to help you.
 However, your situation is unique and their experience may not be what is best for you.
 Let them console you, but get your legal advice from a lawyer.

-- Be careful about websites such as LegalZoom and other sites that sell legal forms.
+- Be careful about websites that just sell legal forms.
 For the most part, these websites do not provide legal advice and the forms may not be guaranteed to comply with North Carolina law.
 If you want legal advice about separating from your spouse in North Carolina, you need to talk to a lawyer licensed to practice in North Carolina.